-Five facts you should know about Jay:
+Five facts about Jay Blades:

-Before he was a TV presenter, Jay ran a charity called Out of the Dark.
+- Before he was a TV presenter, Jay ran a charity called Out of the Dark.
 He helped young people get out of anti-social behaviour patterns through furniture craft – giving them the skills to make a living.

-He loves music.
+- He loves music.
 ‘Soul, jazz, reggae, classical… I love it all!’

-The most rewarding day of Jay’s career (so far) was working with a girl who hadn’t smiled for years.
+- The most rewarding day of Jay’s career (so far) was working with a girl who hadn’t smiled for years.
 ‘After showing her how to craft, she started smiling – her mum was over the moon.’

-He’s extremely optimistic. ’You have got to look on the positive side.
+- He’s extremely optimistic. ’You have got to look on the positive side.
 Always.’

-His home is a neutral zone.
+- His home is a neutral zone.
 ‘It’s 50 shades of beige!
 It allows me to really enjoy colour at work.’